na-na-hi/renget/archive/2f8so.md

 \>”Gentle, human!”
 \>Sensitive, then.
 You’ll need to work up to that.
 \>Lifting your finger away, you place it further down, enough that Kanna merely hums approvingly at the touch though she still watches you.
 \>It’s kind of unnerving, actually.
-Never expected your first time with a monster to be under such circumstances.
-“Just relax,” you mutter, bringing your lips over to her thigh.
+Never expected your first time with a monster to be under such circumstances.%% “Just relax,” you mutter, bringing your lips over to her thigh.
-\>Don’t need her getting any ideas before you can plant a kiss there
+%darkgreen%\>Don’t need her getting any ideas before you can plant a kiss there
 \>The fur on the upper half of her inner thigh tickles your nose but Kanna smirks and you can feel her thigh twitch.
 \>”Yesss,” she hisses, “submit, human.”
 \>Bad enough having to play the coward earlier, now you have to suffer this indignity?